eldoy/futest/README.md

   # Now that we're logged in, we can view the profile page
   pull '/profile'

-  # The show command opens the last @body from the pull in the browser
+  # The show command displays the last @body from the pull in the browser
   show

   # Now @code, @cookies, @headers, @raw, @history, @body is available